hellostealth/stealth/docs/03-basics.md

 ## FlowMap

-The `FlowMap` file is where each flow and it's respective states are defined for your bot.
+The `FlowMap` file is where each flow and its respective states are defined for your bot.
 Here is an example `flow_map.rb`:

 ```ruby
 class FlowMap